 She later moved to a role in a GP out of hours service in 2010, primarily working with a team of nurses triaging patients in order to direct them to the most appropriate service.

 In 2012, Samantha went back into community care, supporting people who required wound dressing, palliative care and support related to long-term conditions.
 She later made the move into the private sector and a nursing home as a Senior Nurse and the trainer for the home, where she was responsible for both the day-to-day running of a unit and providing training to staff working in the home.

-As well as this, Samantha Clinical Lead/Deputy Manager in a nursing home, where she was responsible for clinical governance, auditing, and quality assurance.
+As well as this, Samantha Clinical Lead/Deputy Manager in a nursing home, where she was responsible for clinical governance, auditing, and compliance.
 She assessed residents of a wide age range to ensure the facility was able to safely meet their needs.
 Additionally, Samantha was involved in supervising approximately 30 clinical nurses, covering areas such as palliative care, dementia care, and chronic conditions such as COPD, Parkinson’s disease and heart failure whilst also providing emotional support to the residents’ families.

 Qualifications and Professional Development

 Member of Nursing & Midwifery Council (NMC), Royal College of Nursing

 Samantha is a Registered Nurse, having obtained a degree in Nursing and registered with the NMC.
 This study required a high level of competency, the ability to think critically and make clinical decisions in high-pressure situations.